j-fu/marginalia/julia/basic-workflow-2021-12-01-2322.md

 After setting up the environment like this, you can  perform

 ```
-$ cd MyApp
+$ cd MyProject
 $ julia --project=.
 ```
 and work in the environment.
-All packages added  to Julia in this case are recorded in `MyApp` instead of `.julia/environments/vx.y/`.
+All packages added  to Julia in this case are recorded in `MyProject` instead of `.julia/environments/vx.y/`.
 Packages in the global environment still will be visible to your project.

 The  `Project.toml` file lists the packages added to the environment.
 In addition, a `Manifest.toml` file appears which holds the information about the exact versions of all Julia packages used by the project.
 Both  should be checked into version control along with the source code.
 If you took care about adding all necessary dependencies to the local environment, after checking out your code, another project collaborator can easily install all dependencies via

 ```
-$ cd MyApp
+$ cd MyProject
 $ julia --project=.
 $ pkg> instantiate
 ```